backwardmachine/SimpleWebcamJs/README.md

 # SimpleWebcamJs
 A simple webcam video and snapshot tool using HTML, Javascript.
+Works on all browsers.
+Displays both the video and consecutive image snapshots in the browser screen.

-Use it to place a video and image snapshots on your webpage, in your program, or simply on your desktop browser.
+Use it to place a video and camera snaps on your webpage, in your program, or even use it for a home webcam.

 Place scjs.js before the closing `</body>` tag.
 ```